dafer45/TBTK/doc/Manual.md

 ```

 By default the Properties will generate an error if an Index is supplied as argument for which the Property has not been extracted.
-However, sometimes it is useful to override this behavior and make the Property instead return some default value (e.g. 0) when an otherwise illegal Index is supplied.
+However, sometimes it is useful to override this behavior and make the Property instead return some default value (e.g. zero) when an otherwise illegal Index is supplied.
 To do so, execute the following commands
 ```cpp
 	property.setAllowIndexOutOfBoundsAccess(true);